Jonty/Oust/README.md

 * "Ready, Steady, Go" start sequence to get players attention
 * Going-too-fast warning
 * Support for as many controllers as bluetooth interference will allow
-* Mostly doesn't crash, but when it does it's a kernel panic and not my fault

 How to install Oust from an image
 ---------------------------------